microsudaqua/Microsudaqua/content/en/home/aims.md

 **How can I join the network?**

 The network is an open space for every researcher who is interested to share his work.
-To request entry, please contact the following email **microsudaqua2017@gmail.com**.
+To join us, please contact **microsudaqua2017@gmail.com**.